 How to join Call the Midwife and RadioTimes.com’s online watch party and aftershow

-Join Call the Midwife and RadioTimes.com for a watch-along on Wednesday – and a new online aftershow with some very special guests!
+Join Call the Midwife and RadioTimes.com for a watch-along each Wednesday – and an online aftershow with some very special guests!

-Call the Midwife and RadioTimes.com have teamed up for a weekly online watch party and live aftershow – starting on Wednesday 1st April.
+Call the Midwife and RadioTimes.com have teamed up for a weekly online watch party and live aftershow – and you’re invited!

+The second instalment of ‘Call the Midwife Unite’ will take place on Wednesday 8th April.

 We’re asking fans to join us at 8pm (UK time) and watch a specially-selected classic episode of Call the Midwife.
 Straight afterwards at 9pm, you’re then invited to head over to the show’s official Facebook page where RadioTimes.com‘s Drama Editor Eleanor Bley Griffiths will be hosting an hour-long video discussion of the episode.

-She’ll be joined on-screen by leading members of the Call the Midwife team and cast – starting with series creator and writer Heidi Thomas and Dr Turner actor Stephen McGann.
+She’ll be joined on-screen by leading members of the Call the Midwife team and cast.
+The guests for episode one were series creator and writer Heidi Thomas and Dr Turner actor Stephen McGann – so watch this space for episode two!

 Which episode of Call the Midwife are we watching?